 By Guest Blogger Rebecca Subbiah, RDN

-Life can be so very hectic these days with work, caring for kids, after work and school activities and trying to juggle it all.
+Life can be so very hectic these days with work, caring for kids, afternoon activities and trying to juggle it all.
 Often taking care of ourselves both physically and mentally can go on the back burner.
-We are very good at taking care of others and sometimes we lose sight of the fact that we are worthy of that same level of care.
-We can see social media posts about taking bubble baths and trips to the spa for self-care while this is indeed fun it’s so much deeper than this.
+We are very good at taking care of others.
+Yet, sometimes we lose sight of the fact that we are worthy of that same level of care.
+We see social media posts about taking bubble baths and trips to the spa for self-care.
+While those are indeed fun, it’s so much deeper than that.

 Adequate sleep is an important part of self-care.
-How often do we encourage little ones to go to sleep saying go to bed you have a big day tomorrow; we need to show this same level of care to ourselves.
-To feel our best sleep its vital to re- charge and to unplug from the business of the day.
+How often do we encourage little ones to go to sleep saying “go to bed, you have a big day tomorrow”?
+We need to show this same level of care to ourselves.
+For feeling our best, sleep is vital for re-charging and unplugging from the business of the day.

-Taking the time to pause and be more mindful is also very powerful, there’s so much beauty all around us if we would take the time to notice, the sound of the birds singing, flowers in bloom, the breeze, the shifting clouds and the warmth and light of our sun and the stars at night.
-Take some time to be in nature visit one of our amazing state parks or simply enjoy your backyard or a walk pausing along the way to listen to the birds, notice a butterfly or busy bee and admire what’s in season.
-Even in the winter there is beauty such as the bright stars, frosty leaves, red berries against the brown landscapes or how red a cardinal looks in the snow.
+Taking the time to pause and be more mindful is also very powerful.
+There’s so much beauty all around us if we would take the time to notice.
+Listen to the sound of the birds singing, see flowers in bloom, and feel the breeze.
+Look at the shifting clouds and feel the warmth and light of our sun and the stars at night.
+Take some time to be in nature!
+Visit one of our amazing state parks or simply enjoy your backyard.
+Go for a walk, pausing along the way to listen to the birds, notice a butterfly or busy bee and admire what’s in season.
+Even in the winter there is beauty such as the bright stars, frosty leaves, red berries against the brown landscapes or red cardinals in the snow.

-Another important and often difficult self-care skill is learning to say no to things when your over scheduled so that you have time for things that nurture you.
+Another important and often difficult self-care skill is learning to say no to things when your over scheduled.
+That way you have time for things that nurture you.
 It’s hard but in time this skill will get easier and you will see the benefits.

-I would also add a great thing to do is see a new place, that could involve getting on a plane and the thrill of a new country and culture or somewhere just a drive away.
-Try a new activity why not try ice skating, bird watching, read a new book, cook a new cuisine.
+Additionally, a great thing to do is see new places.
+This could involve getting on a plane for the thrill of a new country and culture or somewhere just a drive away.
+Try a new activity like ice skating, bird watching, read a new book, or cook a new cuisine.